TerminalBen/Desktop_GUI/README.md

 ### Prerequisites

-Python2 but preferably python3,  PyQt5 and its dependecies
+Python3,  PyQt5 and its dependecies

 ## Built With
+* Python3
 * [PyQt5](https://www.riverbankcomputing.com/software/pyqt/intro) - The UI framework used

 ## Authors